Co-Instructor/Co-Mentor, October 2019 – Present

 Nanyang Technological University

-I supervise two PhD students together with David Lallemant in the Disaster Analytics for Society lab.
+Together with David Lallemant, I supervise two Ph.D. students in the Disaster Analytics for Society lab.
 In addition to research collaboration, we support their personal development through regular meetings and feedback.

 Co-Mentor, June 2018 – September 2019